huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_approval.md

   + `packet_id` - The packet ID of the VPC endpoint.
   + `domain_id` - The user's domain ID.
   + `status` - The connection status of the VPC endpoint.
+  + `description` - The description of the VPC endpoint service connection.

 ## Timeouts